-In the event that normal orinasal face masks cannot be used because the employee has significant facial hair, e.g. a beard, large moustache, etc., and a good face seal cannot be achieved against the skin, then positive pressure respiratory protection shall be used, such as a PAPR.
+In the event normal orinasal face masks cannot be used because the employee has significant facial hair, e.g. a beard, large moustache, etc., and a good face seal cannot be achieved against the skin, then positive pressure respiratory protection should be used.
 RPE should be compatible with any other protective equipment provided, such as safety glasses, safety goggles, hearing protection, etc.

-4.7.3.
+4.11.3.
 Other Personal Protective Equipment (PPE)